tubular/sparkly/docs/source/testing.rst

 --------------

 There are two main test cases available in Sparkly:
- - ``SparklyTest`` creates a new sparkly session per each test case.
+ - ``SparklyTest`` creates a new session for each test case.
- - ``SparklyGlobalSessionTest`` uses a single sparkly session for all test cases to boot performance.
+ - ``SparklyGlobalSessionTest`` uses a single sparkly session for all test cases to boost performance.

 .. code-block:: python